vexide/website/src/content/docs/async-tasks.md

 # Tight Loops and Cooperation

-As I said earlier, tasks have to give up execution on their own by awaiting a future.
+As said earlier, tasks have to give up execution on their own by awaiting a future.
 This is called cooperative multitasking.
 One side effect of this is that you cannot have infinite tight loops.
 Let's break down this broken code:
 ```rust
 spawn(async {
     loop {